 - Communication and contingency plan in case of an emergency

-* The current UNH Study Abroad policy prohibits approval of undergraduate study abroad in countries for which a State Department travel warning is in effect.
+* The current UNH Study Abroad policy prohibits approval of undergraduate study abroad in countries for which a U.S. State Department Travel Warning is in effect.
 Review the International Travel Risk Review policy for more information.

 5. ADMINISTRATIVE INFORMATION